spirali/spirali.github.io/content/blog/music1/index.md

  </tbody>
 </table>

-In construction of Scale 1, we have used we have utilized only the first triplet from Principle 5b (the third condition for our scale).
-What if we would allow also the second triplet?
-Then the result would be the same and we also obtain Scale 1.
-What if we *only* the second triplet (10:12:15)?
+In the construction of Scale 1, we only used the first triplet from Principle 5b (the third condition for our scale).
+What if we also allowed the second triplet (ratios 10:12:15)?
+The result would be the same: we would still obtain Scale 1.
+But what if we used *only* the second triplet?
 Then the situation becomes slightly more complex.

 We get two optimal results: